tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 This RFC proposes an orchestrator agnostic way to reliably execute a user’s container in the TFX pipeline.
 The proposal can support:

-*   Running an arbitrary container in either local docker environment or remote k8s cluster.
+*   Running an arbitrary container in either a local Docker environment or a remote k8s cluster.
 *   Passing data into the container
 *   Passing output data from the container